 Future Perfect Tense in Spanish Grammar

-What is the futuro compuesto?
+What is the futuro compuesto in Spanish grammar?

 The futuro compuesto/futuro perfecto de indicativo, or future perfect indicative is used in Spanish to express a forthcoming action that will have concluded before another future action.
 It can also express the assumption that an action would have occurred in the past.